The bicycle is an important means of transportation in The Netherlands. We have a good public transportation system with an efficient railway network.

 You travel by bus, tram and subway in the Netherlands with an OV-chipcard.
 This is a card the size of a bankcard which you charge with credit in euros and you can then use for travel by train, bus or tram anywhere within the Netherlands.
 It works via a check-in/check-out system.
 You can choose between a personalised OV-chipcard or an anonymous one.
 Read more about purchase and use of the OV-chipcard.

-Both city and regional buses depart from and arrive at the central (bus) station just outside an under Utrecht Central Station.
-A map of the (new) bus platforms can be found on the website of U-OV.info (in Dutch).
+Both city and regional buses depart from and arrive at the central (bus) station just outside and under Utrecht Central Station.
+A map of the bus platforms can be found here (in Dutch).

-For more information on public transport in Utrecht please visit the website www.u-ov.info
+For more information on public transport in Utrecht please visit the U-OV website.

 There is also one tram-route in Utrecht, with a frequent service between Utrecht Central Station and Nieuwegein and IJsselstein.
 The tram departs at the Jaarbeurs side of Utrecht Central station.